needle-tools/needle-engine-support/documentation/getting-started/typescript-essentials.md

         this.myEvent.removeEventListener(this.onMyEvent);
     }

-    // Declaring the function as an arrow method
-    // to automatically bind this:
-    private onMyEvent = () => {
+    // Declaring the function as an arrow function to automatically bind `this` private onMyEvent = () => {
         console.log(this !== undefined, this)
     }